15 Fireable Offenses: Top Reasons to Fire Someone

 2. Insubordination

 Insubordination occurs when an employee disregards a manager’s instructions.
 While not always grounds for immediate termination, it certainly is grounds for disciplinary action.
+If firing an employee is not the route you wish to go, consider implementing a disciplinary action program to correct the behavior.
 This may include a written warning, suspension, or even termination.

 Insubordination can be verbal or physical, and it can occur when an employee refuses to perform a job task, carries out a job task in a way that is not prescribed, or fails to follow company policy.
 It can also occur when an employee challenges or criticizes an employer’s decision in front of other employees.